Rebellion of Túpac Amaru II: Capture of Túpac Amaru II

+After being tortured, on 15 May 1781, Túpac was sentenced to death, and on 18 May forced to witness the execution of his wife and one of his children before he was himself quartered.
+Túpac's youngest son was imprisoned and exiled to Africa until being moved to Cádiz.
+The location of the executions was in the center of the Plaza de Armas of Cusco.
+The four horses running in opposite directions failed to tear his limbs apart, and so Túpac was beheaded.
+Despite the death of Túpac Amaru II, the rebellion continued until 1783 by his relatives other leaders.

 After Túpac's death

 Túpac Amaru's capture and execution did not end the rebellion.
-In his place, his surviving relatives, namely his cousin Diego Cristóbal Túpac Amaru, continued the war, albeit using guerilla tactics, and transferred the rebellion's focal point to the Collao highlands around Lake Titicaca.
-The war was also continued by Túpac Katari's female commander named Bartola Sisa.
-Sisa led a resistance of 2,000 troops for a number of months until they were eventually brought down by the Spanish army.
+In his place, his surviving relatives, namely his cousin Diego Cristóbal Túpac Amaru, continued the rebellion, albeit using guerilla tactics, and transferred the rebellion's focal point to the Collao highlands around Lake Titicaca.
+Andrés Túpac Amaru, nephew of Túpac Amaru II, led a troop to join Túpac Katari, who besiege La Paz again in August 1781.
 Government efforts to destroy the rebellion were frustrated by, among other things, a high desertion rate, hostile locals, scorched-earth tactics, the onset of winter, and the region's altitude (most of the troops were from the lowlands and had trouble adjusting).
-An army led by Diego Cristóbal occupied the strategically important city of Puno on 7 May 1781, and proceeded to use it as a base from which they launched attacks all across Upper Peru.
+An army led by Diego Cristóbal occupied the strategically important city of Puno on 7 May 1781 and proceeded to use it as a base from which they launched attacks all across Upper Peru.
 Cristóbal would hold the town and much of the surrounding territory until mounting losses and diminishing support convinced him to accept a general amnesty from Viceroy Agustín de Jáuregui.
 A preliminary treaty and prisoner exchange were conducted on 12 December, and Cristóbal's forces formally surrendered on 26 January 1782.
-Though some rebels continued to resist, the worst was over.
+Though some rebels resisted, the worst was over.
 The last organized remnants of the rebellion would be vanquished by May 1782, though sporadic violence continued for many months.

 Diego, his mother, and several of his allies would be arrested and executed anyway by Spanish authorities in Cuzco on 19 July 1783 on the pretext he had broken the peace accords.

-During the rebellion, especially after the death of Túpac Amaru II, non-Indians were systematically killed by the rebels.
-Some historians have described these killings aimed at non-Indians, in conjunction with attempts to violently eradicate various non-Indian cultural customs, as genocidal in nature.
+During the rebellion, especially after the death of Túpac Amaru II, non-natives were systematically killed by the rebels.
+Some historians have described these killings aimed at non-natives, in conjunction with attempts to violently eradicate various non-native cultural customs, as genocidal in nature.

-Many of the leaders who fought in the rebellion after Túpac de Amaru's death were discovered to be women (32 out of the 73) and were later acknowledged by the eventual liberator of Spanish America, Simón Bolívar in his speech in 1820.
+Many of the leaders who fought in the rebellion after Túpac de Amaru's death were discovered to be women (32 out of 73) and were later acknowledged by the eventual liberator of Spanish America, Simón Bolívar in his speech in 1820.